datmt/spring-boot-demo-english/demo-cache-ehcache/README.md

 # spring-boot-demo-cache-ehcache

-> 此 demo 主要演示了 Spring Boot 如何集成 ehcache 使用缓存。
+> This demo mainly demonstrates how Spring Boot integrates ehcache using caching.

 ## pom.xml